Yasha-jay/GRIP_The_Sparks_foundation_tasks/README.md

 # GRIP_The_Sparks_foundation_tasks
-The internship task has been done
+The internship task has been done here